klugumair/AI-Air-Canvas/README.md

 🗑️ Clear All	Wipe the entire canvas
 💾 Save Image	Downloads your drawing as a PNG
 Known limitations
-Works best in good, even lighting — shadows on the hand confuse landmark detection Only tracks one hand at a time
+Works best in good, even lighting-shadows on the hand confuse landmark detection Only tracks one hand at a time
 Very fast movements can outpace the tracker and leave gaps in lines Safari is not supported (WebAssembly SIMD required by MediaPipe)